Can you reference Wikipedia in an essay or assignment?

 Last week, I was meandering around the internet when I electronically bumped into a lovely woman who I midwifed through her Masters a few years ago.

 There was a pause before I typed back: “I can’t believe I didn’t put that phrase in!”

-She drew a shocked face – like this: 😮 – and the chat reminded me (in a very nice way!) of how often I have uttered those words when I’ve been supporting people writing up their research.
-For it is my view that, while Wikipedia is fabulous for finding information about Meat Loaf’s back catalogue or discovering why you shouldn’t get too attached when unknown ensigns appear in old episodes of TNG, if you need a definition of postpartum haemorrhage or to quote the distance between the earth and the moon in the Precambrian period, there are better and more reliable academic sources which will also make your work look more polished.
+Because here’s the thing.
+Wikipedia is fabulous for finding information about Meat Loaf’s back catalogue.
+Or discovering why you shouldn’t get too attached when unknown ensigns appear in old episodes of TNG.
+If you need a definition of postpartum haemorrhage, though.
+Or if your work requires you to quote the distance between the earth and the moon in the Precambrian period, there are better and more reliable academic sources.
+And they’ll make your work look more reliable, robust and polished.

-Other lecturers may disagree, but if I read an essay, assignment, dissertation or thesis written by someone who has used wikipedia as a primary source for a piece of factual information relating to their field of study, I tend to think that they either (a) couldn’t be bothered to go to the relevant professional or academic text, (b) they didn’t know how to find the information or (c) they genuinely think that Wikipedia (or similar online sources) are a good a source of knowledge on such topics.
-And I’m really sorry, but none of the above possibilities give me confidence that I am looking at the work of someone who is excelling in their field.
+Other lecturers may disagree, but here’s my take.
+If I read an essay, assignment, dissertation or thesis written by someone who has used wikipedia as a primary source for a piece of factual information relating to their field of study, I tend to think one of three things.